Command Line Interface

 If you or your team have modified process both locally and in the cloud, the CLI prompts you on how to resolve conflicts:

-🔥 conflictive-process-name (<process-id>) has been modified both cloud and local!
+🔥 conflictive-process-name (<process-slug>) has been modified both remote and local!

 Do you want to override local changes? yes/no: